Alexis-Bize/InfiniteMITM/examples/server-selection/README.md

 ## Notice

-The returned estimated wait time won't be based on your changes, but the match search will.
+The returned estimated wait time may not be impacted by your changes, but the match search will be.

 ### Server Regions and URLs